tinspham209/memories-application/README.md

 - working with mongoDB
 - send database to cloud (cloud.mongodb.com)
 - how to send setState of useState to children
+- how to count a like of Post in server

 Next Steps: